Anshikaa-Saini/Hindi-Digit-Classifier/README.md

 ## 🔁 Project Flow

-1️⃣ Audio Preprocessing
+1️⃣ Audio Preprocessing:

 Each .wav file is converted into MFCC features.

 Padding is applied to ensure consistent input length for the model.

-2️⃣ Label Encoding
+2️⃣ Label Encoding:

 Spoken digits (ek, do, etc.) are mapped to integer labels (0–9).

 One-hot encoding prepares the targets for classification.

-3️⃣ Model Design
+3️⃣ Model Design:

 A sequential LSTM-based RNN model was used:

 - Layers: